wo-shi-lao-luo/wnm_202090_OL01/README.md

 #Process

-Once you setup git locally and cloned the main project have add removed edited files you would do the following to get them into your git fork
+Once you setup git locally and cloned the main project and have added removed or edited files you would do the following to get them into your git project that you have forked from this repo
 - git add .
 - git commit -m "Your commit message"
 - git push origin master